The line is a fundamental unit in verse, carrying meaning both horizontally across the page and vertically from one line to the next.

 A unit of meaning, a measure of attention.
 The line is a way of framing poetry.
 All verse is measured by lines.
 On its own, the poetic line immediately announces its difference from everyday speech and prose.
 It creates its own visual and verbal impact; it declares its self-sufficiency.
 Paul Claudel called the fundamental line “an idea isolated by blank space.”
 I would call it “words isolated by blank space,” because the words can go beyond the idea, they can plunge deeper than thought.
 Adam Zagajewski says, “Tragedy and joy collide in every line.”

-In “Summa Lyrica” (1992), Allen Grossman proposes a theory of the three modular versions of the line in English:
+In “Summa Lyrica: A Primer of the Commonplaces in Speculative Poetry” (1992), Allen Grossman proposes a theory of the three modular versions of the line in English:

 1. Less than ten syllables more or less.